kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 > Inline equation: $a+b=c$
 >
 > $${ \color{blue01} E } = mc^2$$

-One thing I haven't figured out yet is how to change the size or colour of the equations in the equation environment.
-I guess I will have to leave that off to another day.

 By the way, to show all of the code blocks above, I followed [this](https://tosbourn.com/liquid-raw-syntax/) guide about jekyll's `liquid` syntax, which tells you how to highlight code and how to escape code with the `raw` keyword.